Dasharo/docs/docs/osf-trivia-list/dts.md

 After purchasing the Dasharo Entry Subscription, you should receive an email with keys to use with [Dasharo Tools Suite](../dasharo-tools-suite/overview.md).
 This section describes how to do it.
-As also mentioned in the email, the easiest way is to run DTS from a USB flash drive.
-Documentation on this is included [here](../dasharo-tools-suite/documentation.md#bootable-usb-stick).
+As mentioned in the email, the easiest way to run the DTS is from a USB flash drive.
+Documentation on this is included included [here](../dasharo-tools-suite/documentation.md#bootable-usb-stick).
 After booting, you will see a text menu.
 Of interest here is option number 4, `Load your DES keys`.
 After selecting it, rewrite the credentials received in